 It is that time of season where everyone is celebrating a new year.
 For some of us, this is the time of season where we do these challenges like “New Year, New Me.”
 Last year, I helped you to make successful diet resolutions.
 And the year before that I took a look at how a growth mindset could benefit you and your new year.
-This year, to help you really hone in on all of your goals this year, I want to focus on a key element often forgotten about when it comes to goal-setting, an often-neglected question: What is your Why?
+This year, I want to help you really hone in on all of your goals for this year.
+I want to focus on a key element often forgotten about when it comes to goal-setting, an often-neglected question: What is your Why?

 Making SMART Goals SMARTER